Pia Lindström: Life and career

 Lindström is the only child born to Ingrid Bergman and her first husband, Swedish-American neurosurgeon Petter Lindström.
 She was greatly affected when her mother left her father for Italian director Roberto Rossellini.
 Petter Lindström sued for desertion and waged a custody battle with Bergman for their daughter, and Pia did not reunite with her mother until 1957.
 Her half-brother, Roberto Ingmar Rossellini, was born on 7 February 1950, and her mother married Roberto Rossellini on 24 May 1950.
 On 18 June 1952, Lindström's twin half-sisters Isabella Rossellini and Isotta Rossellini were born.

 Lindström began her broadcasting career as a reporter at KGO-TV in San Francisco in 1966 and in 1971 went to WCBS-TV in New York City.

 From 1973 to 1997, she was a news anchorwoman and also a theater and arts critic for WNBC-TV in New York City, and made television appearances and did some acting (in mostly Italian films) before she became a news correspondent.
 Her Italian films include Marriage Italian Style (1964), The Possessed (1965) and The Queens (1966).
 She received two Emmy Awards for news coverage and on-screen performance, as well as the Associated Press Broadcaster's Award.
 She is now retired.

 Personal life

-Married three times, Lindström has two sons, Justin and Nicholas Daly, from her second marriage, to Joseph Daly.
+Married three times, Lindström has two sons from her second marriage, to Joseph Daly.
 They married on December 28, 1971.
 She is currently married to attorney Jack H. Carley.